mmlt/docker-swipl/README.md

 TODO Add swipl.bat

 ## Build
-Run `make all` produces a pietere/swipl image.
+Run `version=7.3.31 make all` produces a pietere/swipl image.

-Use `make login` and `make push` to push the image to docker.io
+To push the image first login `make login` and then `version=7.3.31 make push` to tag the image and push it to docker.io